Easy Hummus (Better than Store-Bought)

 Making hummus - Here's what the lemon and tahini looks like after a minute of processing.

-I also like adding the chickpeas in two batches and processing the first batch for a minute before following up with the rest.
+Now, we can add the remaining hummus ingredients.
+I like adding the chickpeas in two batches, processing the first batch for a minute before adding the rest.
+Then, I stand back and let my food processor run.

 What our extra smooth hummus looks like after processing all the ingredients.

-Do You Need to Peel the Chickpeas?
+Do You Need to Peel the Chickpeas for Hummus?

 A photo showing the comparison of hummus made with peeled chickpeas and hummus made with skin-on chickpeas.

-What to Eat with Hummus?
+What to Serve with Hummus

 The Best Easy Smooth Hummus Recipe